 Whatever your project is, we will match your requirements with the most suitable translator.
 All our translators are:

 Translation, interpreting, localisation and transcreation - What’s the difference?

 Sometimes people confuse the terms translation, interpreting, localisation and transcreation.
 Please have a look at this glossary which explains what each of these terms (and a few others) mean.
 In a nutshell, translation deals with the written word, while interpreting with the spoken message.

 Localisation is most of the times part of our translation process, as it refers to adapting your message according to where your audience is.
 It is a complex process of adapting your materials (website, software, brochure etc.) to your intended market.
 It involves a thorough understanding of the local culture, its distinctive linguistic features and other characteristics.

 As you can see, localisation is more than the right words.
 It involves carefully taking into consideration aspects such as date, colours, images, currency etc.

 Website localisation (or maybe localization) involves adapting punctuation, symbols, expressions or even colours (or colors) used on your website.
 Sometimes, especially when translating from English into other languages, the resulting text is usually longer (up to 15%) than the initial text.

 How much your translation project costs depends on a number of factors:

-We have detailed all these on the translation fees page.
 When you contact us for a quote, we will give you a detailed break-down of the cost and you will know in advance how much you will pay.
 There will be no unpleasant surprises at the end.

 How long does it take?